intersystems-community/secured-rest-api/README.md

 ```
 ## How to Work With it

 The template creates two REST API web Apps:
 1. unsecured /crudall with access from any user.
 2. and /crud REST web-application with basic authentication.
  Both REST API spec the same, have the same class-dispatcher and implement 4 types of communication: GET, POST, PUT and DELETE aka CRUD operations to read, write an delete from the database.
-These interface work with a sample persistent class dc.sample.rest.Person.
+These interface work with a sample persistent class esh.sample.rest.Person.

 Open http://localhost:52773/swagger-ui/index.html to discover and test the REST API

 The template also creates:
- * 10 random records in dc.sample.rest.Person
+ * 10 random records in esh.sample.rest.Person
- * two roles: Reader with right to read records from dc.sample.rest.Person and Writer with right to add and alter.
+ * two roles: Reader with right to read records from esh.sample.rest.Person and Writer with right to add and alter.
  * two users: Bill with Reader role and John with Writer role.

 ## Testing unsecure access